 Recognition of prior learning is a generic term for the process by which we recognise and, where appropriate, award credit for learning that has taken place at an institution other than the University of London.
-Where the prior learning covered a similar syllabus to a module/course on the University of London programme, credit will be awarded as if you took the University of London module/course.
+Where the prior learning covered a similar syllabus at an appropriate level to a module/course on the University of London programme, credit will be awarded as if you took the University of London module/course.